 Within a couple of hours of arriving at the hospital Lily gives birth to her 10 pound 11 ounce baby vaginally!
 It is the happiest day of her life.

 She is overwhelmed with love, relief, surprise and joy.
 Despite the odds stacked against her she accomplished the birth of her dreams and she is so proud.

 Lily finds out from her doctor that she has a third degree tear of her perineum and will need to be repaired.
 After further inspection the doctors decide that due to the extent of the tear the best place to do this repair will be in the OR where the proper lighting, tools and equipment are in place.

 Lily is still completely floating on cloud nine and is not bothered or upset about the fact that she will need to be repaired in the OR.
 This is the best day of her life and she accomplished what she set out to do.
 The terrifying experience she had the first time has been avoided and she has her beautiful baby in her arms.
 As far as she is concerned everything is fabulous.

 Her husband stays with their baby girl and Lily and her doula are guided to the OR where her repairs will be done.
 Lily is relieved that her doula is allowed to stay with her in the operating room.
 Her doula is a friendly and familiar face and comforts her throughout the surgical repairs.

 One nurse in the OR comments to Lily a couple of times: “Oh you poor thing.
 You did the whole birth drug free, med free, and all natural and you still had to wind up in the OR.
 What a shame.
 You poor thing.”

-Although this person might be well meaning she is assuming that all of this is somehow a huge disappointment and that Lily needs her sympathy.
+Although this person might be well meaning she is assuming that all of this is somehow a huge disappointment.

 Meanwhile Lily is not in the slightest bit disappointed.
 In fact she is celebrating with mental fireworks because she was able to experience birth the way she wanted to.